 For July 10, 2020, and later arrivals, all travelers from New York, Florida, Arizona, and Texas in the USA will be required to upload a negative Covid-19 (PCR) test result.
 The date of the test must be within 10 days of the arrival date in order to obtain a Travel Authorization.

 Kenya reopened for tourism on August 1, 2020.
 On that day, all international flights in and out of the country have also resumed.
 All passengers, including those from the United States, are required to present a negative COVID-19 test result.
-The test result is valid for entry if produced no more than seven days before departure to Kenya.
+The test result is valid for entry if produced no more than 96 hours before departure to Kenya.
 U.S citizens who fail to submit ahead of time may be denied boarding.